connorcapitolo/Boston-Housing-Value-Models/README.md

 # Boston-Housing

-Boston Housing dataset taken from Kaggle that is used to predict housing values for some suburbs of Boston
+Boston Housing dataset taken from Kaggle that is used to predict housing values for some suburbs of Boston.